Guide to Phuket’s Most Ethical Elephant Sanctuary

 People recycling elephant dung in Phuket

-To us, elephant conservation and environmental conservation come hand in hand.
+To us, elephant conservation and environmental conservation go hand in hand.
 They are both parts of the same effort as elephants can’t thrive if humans destroy their habitats and the environment as a whole.

-This recycling center converts the VAST amount of dung our elephants produce into paper and biogas for cooking.
+This recycling centre converts the VAST amount of dung our elephants produce into paper and biogas for cooking.
 Not only is this a great way to generate a little more money for the elephants, but it also creates paper and biogas that then don’t need to be taken from the local trees and ground, preserving the natural habitats that are so valuable.

 Elephant dung center Phuklet

 We also ban single-use plastics throughout the reserve.
-This is an ongoing dedication to the environment and it is pushed a step further with our complimentary stainless steel water flask that we gift to guests who visit the sanctuary for our Half-Day Elephant Care Adventure Program.
+This is an ongoing dedication to the environment and it is pushed a step further with our complimentary stainless steel water flask that we gift to guests who visit the sanctuary for our Half-Day Elephant Adventure Program.

 These are high-quality flasks that encourage visitors to drink water from reusable flasks while also promoting the sanctuary around Phuket and Thailand as a whole.
 After all: the more people who visit us, the more elephants we can save!

-Designing Safari and Tour Experiences that the Elephants Enjoy
+Designing Experiences that the Elephants Enjoy

-Lastly, we’d like to tell you about the experiences we offer here at Phuket Nature Elephant Reserve and why they have been designed so that the elephants enjoy them as much as possible.
+Lastly, we’d like to tell you about the experiences we offer here at Phuket Elephant Nature Reserve and why they have been designed so that the elephants enjoy them as much as possible.

 There is simply no point in rescuing elephants if we then put them through experiences that they don’t enjoy.

 We believe the elephants we rescue have gone through enough hardships in their lives and that they deserve a safe and enriched life in our sanctuary.
-This is why we have put work into developing adventures that are fun for visitors but also beneficial to the elephants.
+This is why we have put work into developing adventures that are fun and educational for visitors but also beneficial to the elephants.

 We find that our guests care deeply about our elephants and they appreciate the additional care we take to design activities that help the guests contribute to the elephants’ quality of life.

-At the time of writing, here are some of the most popular adventures and experiences you can do at the Phuket Nature Elephant Reserve (all of which draw in revenue that is used to directly benefit our elephants):
+At the time of writing, here are some of the most popular adventures and experiences you can do at the Phuket Elephant Nature Reserve (all of which draw in revenue that is used to directly benefit our elephants):

-• Meet and feed the rescued elephants
+• Meet our rescued elephants (no touching)

 • Preparing and cooking herbal treats for the elephants